Skip to content

 Config Files

-Each process may also have a list of config files that are mounted to the container.
+Config files are shared among all workers within a service.
+Each service may have a list of config files that are mounted to its workers’ containers.
 Users can specify:

 1. Path: The location where the file should be mounted in the container